Training Module

 Audit Programme Management

-Design and govern risk-informed audit programmes, decide when audits should be combined or kept separate across standards, harmonise group-level structures, and structure programme-level reporting
+Design and govern risk-informed audit programmes across standards, group structures and programme-level reporting

 Overview